Does Red Hat / JBoss offer support for Apache, mod_jk, mod_proxy, or mod_cluster?

 In regards to what is supported for each product please see the resources section and the associated links for each url below:

-We only officially support running the Apache version shipped with RHEL or JBoss Core Services (JBCS).
+We only officially support running the Apache httpd version shipped with RHEL or JBoss Core Services (JBCS).
 Prior httpd distributions through JBoss EWS or JWS or the EAP 6 Apache Web Server are now retired and end of life.

 You can use Red Hat's load balancer configuration app to generate an optimize configuration for mod_jk, mod_proxy, or mod_cluster.